sophieabo/TSWD/ProjectPart2.md

 ### Target Audience

 Since the subject of this presentation is Allegheny County demographic shifts, the target audience for this project are Allegheny County residents.
 Specifically, I envision the audience to be Pittsburghers and Allegheny County residents who are politically engaged, but might not have heard about the most recent census data or demographic shifts.
-I am assuming a basic understanding of Western Pennsylvania geography and racial equity issues.
+I am assuming that the audience has a basic understanding of Western Pennsylvania geography and racial equity issues.

 I interviewed several civically engaged Allegheny County residents, who are interested in improving the quality of life in the region.
-The first interviewee is a white 25 year old who grew up in Pittsburgh, but now lives in Washington D.C. working in the international aid sector.
-The second interviewee is a white 24 year old who grew up in Kentucky, but now lives in Pittsburgh and is familiar with local politics.
-The third interviewee is a white 26 year old who grew up in Boston, but now lives in Pittsburgh and is also engaged in local politics and social justice.
+The first interviewee is a white 25 year old female who grew up in Pittsburgh, but now lives in Washington D.C. working in the international aid sector.
+The second interviewee is a white 24 year old female who grew up in Kentucky, but now lives in Pittsburgh and is familiar with local politics.
+The third interviewee is a white 26 year old male who grew up in Boston, but now lives in Pittsburgh and is also engaged in local politics and social justice.

 Given the short timeframe and the holiday, I had limited access to interviewees.
 In future iterations of the project, I would love to interview Black Allegheny County residents who either have moved from or stayed in the City of Pittsburgh.